mdolab/pygeo/doc/advanced_ffd.rst

 There are two one-time setup steps at the beginning that happen "under the hood":

-- A reference axis is created using ``addRefAxis``.
+- A reference axis is created using :meth:`.DVGeometry.addRefAxis`.
 - The pointsets *and* FFD control points are projected onto the axis.
 The projected point on the axis (in parametric coordinates) is forever linked to the corresponding pointset point or FFD control point.

-During each call to ``setDesignVars``:
+During each call to :meth:`.DVGeometry.setDesignVars`:

-- The reference axis control points retrieved with ``extractCoef`` are reset to the baseline values (**one time!** not after each callback)
+- The reference axis control points retrieved with :meth:`.DVGeometry.extractCoef` are reset to the baseline values (**one time!** not after each callback)
-- Callback functions are invoked in the order they are added using ``addGeoDVGlobal``.
+- Callback functions are invoked in the order they are added using :meth:`.DVGeometry.addGlobalDV`.
 The results are saved but not yet *applied*.

-Finally, during the ``update`` method:
+Finally, during the :meth:`.DVGeometry.update` method:

 - New reference axis projection points are computed based on the changes to the reference axis control points done by the callback functions.
 - Rotations are applied to the pointsets and FFD control points using the reference axis projections as the pivot point.
 - Depending on the choice of ``rotType`` when ``addRefAxis`` is invoked, the ``rot_x``, ``rot_y``, and ``rot_z`` transformations may be applied in arbitrary order.
 The default is z, x, y.
 - ``scale_x``, ``scale_y``, and ``scale_z`` are applied based on the vector from each point to its reference axis projection.
 Points on the reference axis will not change at all under either rotation or scale.
 - A separate ``scale`` parameter is applied which stretches all points isotropically based on their distance and direction from the reference axis projected point.
 - Lastly, local FFD perturbations are applied.
-For ``addGeoDVLocal``, the perturbations are applied in the Cartesian frame.
-For ``addGeoDVSectionLocal`` the perturbations are applied relative to the untwisted FFD section cuts.
+For :meth:`.DVGeometry.addLocalDV`, the perturbations are applied in the Cartesian frame.
+For :meth:`.DVGeometry.addLocalSectionDV` the perturbations are applied relative to the untwisted FFD section cuts.

 -------
 Summary